 This program is for applicants who do not hold New York State teacher certification.

-- Bachelor’s degree with a GPA of at least 3.0 or a master’s degree with a GPA of at least 3.5
+- Bachelor’s degree with a Grade Point Average (GPA) of at least 3.0 or a master’s degree with a Grade Point Average (GPA) of at least 3.5

 - A liberal arts of sciences major or interdisciplinary concentration of at least 30 credits

 - A general education core in liberal arts and sciences to include: 12 credits in a world language other than English documented on a transcript or equivalent credits on a standardized proficiency test such as the College Level Examination Program (CLEP) or the NYU Proficiency Test in Foreign Language, 9 credits in communication and English with at least one course in written analysis and expression and once course in English literature, 9 credits in science and mathematics, with at least one course in math one course in science (a college course in calculus satisfies 6 credits of this requirement), 6 credits in social studies (to include at least one course in history or geography), 3 credits in the arts

 - An on-site oral interview and writing sample may be required